pimotte/nomic/README.md

 PR (henceforth "parent"), by including the text
 "This PR is dependent on #<number of parent>" in an unedited post.
 Any votes above this post are voided.
-A child PR must be of a branch that branches off the branch of the parent.
+A child PR must be of a branch that branches off the branch of the parent at the moment of declaring the dependency.
 Both PRs must be on master.

 A vote in favour on a child implies a vote in favour on its parent.
 This vote shall be read as a comment representing a vote in favour on the parent just before merging for the purposes of other rules.

 A child may be formulated as if the parent is the current ruleset.

+If a commit that invalidates votes is added on a parent, any vote that implied one on that parent at that time is invalidated.

 The player who submitted the parent may declare the dependency to be "strict".
 This is done by including the text "#<number of parent PR>'s dependency is strict" in an unedited post.